 Their Well Certified scheme is focused on individual developments and is the first to be focused exclusively on the ways that buildings, and everything in them, can improve our comfort, drive better choices, and generally enhance, not compromise, our health and wellness.
 The Well standard considers aspects such as natural lighting, indoor air quality, and active lifestyles.

 Building for Healthy Life is a well-established design coding standard provided by Building for Homes, that focused on the health and well-being of new neighbourhoods.
 It is amongst the most widely known standards in the U.K., as its predecessor was often referred to in local government guidance.

 The Building for Homes group is established for the public benefit for the following purposes:

 The most recent version, Building for Healthy Life, was developed in collaboration with Homes England and NHS England, which will add to its popularity in the UK.
 Homes England pushes for the adoption of Building for Healthy Life standard in all projects it supports, which provides a major incentive for developers who collaborate with Homes England to deliver housing that is part-funded by public funds.

-LiveWell (Chelmsford Council, UK)
+LiveWell standard (Chelmsford Council, UK)

-As a bonus to the list above, the LiveWell developer accreditation is new and relatively unique in its strong focus on health and wellbeing.
+The LiveWell developer accreditation is new and relatively unique in its strong focus on health and wellbeing.

 Health inequalities are heavily influenced by a wide range of socio-economic factors including housing, education, jobs and unemployment.
 Planners and Developers are recognising the many benefits that come from incorporating health and wellbeing principles into development projects.
 The Livewell Accreditation scheme encourages developers to support the health and wellbeing of residents in their development project and by extension, the way the project is integrated with its immediate built environment context.